-- 120 INTRODUCTION TO MENTAL HEALTH SERVICES 3 credits Prequisites: 3750:100, 7750:276.
-Provides students with beginning knowledge base of mental health social services, an introduction to causes and symptoms of mental health disorders, and a greater sensitivity for working with individuals who suffer from chronic and severe mental disorders. - 121 SOCIAL SERVICE TECHNIQUES I 3 credits Prerequisite: 2260:171, or permission.
+120 INTRODUCTION TO MENTAL HEALTH SERVICES 3 credits Prequisites: 3750:100, 7750:276.
+Provides students with beginning knowledge base of mental health social services, an introduction to causes and symptoms of mental health disorders, and a greater sensitivity for working with individuals who suffer from chronic and severe mental disorders.

+121 SOCIAL SERVICE TECHNIQUES I

+Prerequisite: 2260:171, or permission.
 Preparation to provide helping interventions as social work assistants.
-Focuses on helping relationships, helping and problem-solving processes, social work values, attending skills, and interviewing techniques. - 122 SOCIAL SERVICE TECHNIQUES II 3 credits Corequisite: 2260:121.
+Focuses on helping relationships, helping and problem-solving processes, social work values, attending skills, and interviewing techniques.

+SOCIAL SERVICE TECHNIQUES II

+Corequisite: 2260:121.
 Focuses on enhancing self-awareness.
-Provides basic knowledge about social group work and opportunities for students to practice beginning group work techniques by co-facilitating self-awareness exercises. - 150 INTRODUCTION TO GERONTOLOGICAL SERVICES 3 credits Basic orientation to gerontology and role of community service technician in service delivery to aged.
-Topics include social, biological, economic and psychological aspects of aging; national and state legislation; services and service provider. - 171 CAREER ISSUES IN SOCIAL SERVICES I 1 credit Corequisite: 7750:276.
-Orients students to human service education and introduces them to the knowledge, skills, and attitudes essential for future educational and career success. - 172 CAREER ISSUES IN SOCIAL SERVICES II 1 credit Prerequisite: 2260:171; corequisite: 2260:122.
+Provides basic knowledge about social group work and opportunities for students to practice beginning group work techniques by co-facilitating self-awareness exercises.

+150 INTRODUCTION TO GERONTOLOGICAL SERVICES

+Basic orientation to gerontology and role of community service technician in service delivery to aged.
+Topics include social, biological, economic and psychological aspects of aging; national and state legislation; services and service provider.

+171 CAREER ISSUES IN SOCIAL SERVICES I

+Corequisite: 7750:276.
+Orients students to human service education and introduces them to the knowledge, skills, and attitudes essential for future educational and career success.

+172 CAREER ISSUES IN SOCIAL SERVICES II

+Prerequisite: 2260:171; corequisite: 2260:122.
 Addresses attitudes and behavior necessary to succeed in field work and on the job.
 Topics include appropriate professional behavior, using supervision effectively, and workplace competencies.

+THERAPEUTIC TECHNIQUES 220

-220 THERAPEUTIC TECHNIQUES IN MENTAL HEALTH
+IN MENTAL HEALTH

-IN MENTAL HEALTH 3 credits Prerequisite: 2260:120.
+Prerequisite: 2260:120.
 Corequisites: 2260:121, 122.
 This course provides students with an understanding of interventions used with, and on behalf of, persons who suffer with severe and chronic mental disabilities.
 Students will learn and practice sensitivity and skill development to prepare them for pre-professional and entry-level social service positions in the mental health field.

-- 223 SOCIAL SERVICE TECHNIQUES III 3 credits Prerequisite: 2260:122; corequisite: 2260:172 or 273.
+223 SOCIAL SERVICE TECHNIQUES III

+Prerequisite: 2260:122; corequisite: 2260:172 or 273.
 Provides knowledge base for working with individuals and families in crisis.
-Students apply crisis theory to developmental and situational crises and practice crisis intervention techniques. - 251 COMMUNITY SERVICES FOR SENIOR CITIZENS 3 credits Prerequisite: 2260:150.
+Students apply crisis theory to developmental and situational crises and practice crisis intervention techniques.

+COMMUNITY SERVICES FOR SENIOR CITIZENS 3 credits 251

+Prerequisite: 2260:150.
 A study of national and community resources for social service delivery to senior citizens.
-Specific agencies, program needs, and senior citizens and resultant services. - 260 INTRODUCTION TO ADDICTION 3 credits An overview of the continuum of use, abuse and dependency; theories of addiction; the impact of addiction on society; and the implications for professional practice. - 266 SOCIAL SERVICE TECHNIQUES WITH
+Specific agencies, program needs, and senior citizens and resultant services.

+260 INTRODUCTION TO ADDICTION

+An overview of the continuum of use, abuse and dependency; theories of addiction; the impact of addiction on society; and the implications for professional practice.

+SOCIAL SERVICE TECHNIQUES WITH 266

-CHILDREN AND FAMILIES 3 credits Prerequisite: 2260:122.
+CHILDREN AND FAMILIES

+Prerequisite: 2260:122.
 Preparation for working with children individually and in their families.
 Content includes child development in relation to environmental factors, social policy concerns, and helping interventions.